-This post was written by internationally acknowledged dog trainer Chad Mackin and reposted with his permission.
+The Truth About Pit Bulls was written by internationally acknowledged dog trainer Chad Mackin and reposted with his permission.
 Please check out Chad’s online sources below.
 Consider subscribing to his podcast “Something to Bark About” and following him on Facebook.
 Dog owners and dog trainers equally enjoy his thoughtful insights.

-This is the most thorough description on the nature of pit bulls I have read to date and I couldn’t have said any of this better, which is why I asked Chad’s permission to publish it on my site.
-This post includes references to dog fighting, as this is part of the history of the breed, but in no way, shape or form should any part of this post be interpreted as an endorsement or apology for this horrible activity or the people who engage(d) in it.
+This is the most thorough description of the nature of pit bulls I have read to date, and I couldn’t have said any of this better, which is why I asked Chad’s permission to publish it on my site.
+This post includes references to dogfighting, as this is part of the breed’s history.
+Still, in no way, shape or form should any part of this post be interpreted as an endorsement or apology for this horrible activity or the people who engage(d) in it.

 The Truth About Pit Bulls by Chad Mackin

 I’ve seen a lot of posts about pit bulls lately.
 Some are written to defend them, others on why their history makes them more dangerous than other dogs.
 Almost everything I’ve read misses the point in big ways.
 So, let’s get our hands dirty and get into some controversy, shall we?